Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Preliminaries

 \begin{definition} We define the following similarity distance between sequences $P_1$ and $P_2$ and we call it the pattern matching distance between $P_1$ and $P_2$.

 \end{definition}

-For a symbol $a$ and an integer $i$ we use $a^i$ to denotes symbol $a$ repeated $i$ times.
+For a symbol $a$ and an integer $i$ we use $a^i$ to denote symbol $a$ repeated $i$ times.

-\paragraph{Orthogonal vectors problem} The {\em Orthogonal Vectors Problem} is defined as follows: given two sets $A,B\subseteq \{0,1\}^d$ such that $|A|=|B|=N$, determine whether there exists $x \in A$ and $y \in B$ such that the dot product $x\cdot y =\sum_{j=1}^d x_j y_j$ (taken over reals) is equal to $0$.
-An equivalent formulation of this problem is: given two collections of $n$ sets each, determine if there a set in the first collection that is contained in a set from the second collection.
+\paragraph{Orthogonal Vectors Problem} The {\em Orthogonal Vectors Problem} (OVP) is defined as follows: given two sets $A,B\subseteq \{0,1\}^d$ such that $|A|=|B|=N$, determine whether there exists $x \in A$ and $y \in B$ such that the dot product $x\cdot y =\sum_{j=1}^d x_j y_j$ (taken over reals) is equal to $0$.
+An alternative formulation of this problem is: given two collections of $N$ sets each, determine if there is a set in the first collection that does not intersect a set from the second collection.\footnote{Equivalently, after complementing sets from the second collection, determine if there is a set in the first collection that is contained in a set from the second collection.}

-The orthogonal vectors problem has an easy $O(N^2 d)$-time solution.
-However, it is known that any algorithm for this problem with strongly sub-quadratic running time would also yield a more efficient algorithm for SAT, breaking SETH \cite{williams2005new}.
-Thus, in what follows, we focus on reducing Orthogonal Vectors Problem to $\EDIT$.
+The Orthogonal Vectors Problem has an easy $O(N^2 d)$-time solution.
+The currently best known algorithm for this problem runs in time $n^{2-1/O(\log c)}$, where $c=d/\log n$~\cite{chan2016deterministic,abboud2015more}.
+The Orthogonal Vector Conjecture~\cite{williams2005new,williams2015hardness} postulates that there is no strongly sub-quadratic\footnote{``Strongly sub-quadratic'' means $d^{O(1)}\cdot N^{2-\delta}$ for some constant $\delta>0$.} running time algorithm for OVP.
+Moreover, it is known that any algorithm for this problem with strongly sub-quadratic running time would also yield a more efficient algorithm for CNF-SAT, breaking SETH~\cite{williams2005new}.
+Thus, in what follows, we focus on reducing the Orthogonal Vectors Problem to $\EDIT$.

+\paragraph{Simplifying assumption} We assume that in the Orthogonal Vectors Problem, for all vectors $b \in B$, $b_1=1$, that is, the first coordinate of any vector $b \in B$ is equal to $1$.
+We can make this assumption w.l.o.g. because we can always add a $1$ to the beginning of each $b \in B$, and add a $0$ to the beginning of each $a \in A$.